Subspecialties | Canadian Orthopaedic Research Society (CORS)

 CORL – Canadian Orthopaedic Research Legacy Grant

-The CORL fund was founded in 2006 to help ensure Canada’s world-class status in orthopaedic research; thereby ensuring orthopaedic patients reap the reward of new techniques and treatments made possible through research grants from this program.
+The CORL program was founded in 2006 to help ensure the legacy of Canada’s world-class status in orthopaedic research, thereby ensuring orthopaedic patients reap the reward of new techniques and treatments made possible through research grants from this program.
+The total number of awards each year will be variable, based on available funding.
+Now accepting applications!
+Submission deadline July 28, 2023.
 Click here for more information.

 Community Innovation Award

 The Community Innovation Award celebrates community-based surgeons and research studies dedicated to improving patient care or musculoskeletal health in their community.
+There are many Canadian orthopaedic surgeons interested in research working in the community.
+These community surgeons are not academics, do not have a research history, and do not have research staff, but may have an academic appointment to teach on an occasional basis.
+When a surgeon does not have an academic appointment or a research history, it can be difficult for these surgeons to obtain funding for their innovative research ideas.
 This program fills a gap in the research landscape in Canada, encouraging community orthopaedic researchers to bring their research ideas to fruition.
+The total number of awards each year will be variable, based on available funding.
+Now accepting applications!
+Submission deadline October 31, 2023.
 Click here for more information.

 CSES Research Grant

-In collaboration with the Canadian Shoulder and Elbow Society, the Canadian Orthopaedic Foundation is introducing a new research awards program; the CSES Research Grant.
-This award was established to support and encourage orthopaedic surgeons to conduct collaborative shoulder or elbow research.
+In collaboration with the Canadian Shoulder and Elbow Society, the Canadian Orthopaedic Foundation established the CSES Research Grant to support and encourage orthopaedic surgeons to conduct collaborative shoulder or elbow research.
+The total number of awards each year will be variable, based on available funding.
+Now accepting applications!
+Submission deadline October 31, 2023.
 Click here for more information.

 J. Édouard Samson Award

 The premier award for orthopaedic research in Canada, the J. Édouard Samson Award, recognizes the best career orthopaedic research over a period of five (5) years or more at a Canadian centre.
+This $30,000 award is intended to promote further research by the recipient.
+The recipient will present their research at the Annual General Meeting of the Canadian Orthopaedic Association (presentation opportunity to be determined).
+The award consists of an educational grant and a personal research grant to be used by the recipient at the Canadian institution where they currently reside.
+Now accepting applications!
+Submission deadline August 18, 2023.
 Click here for more information.

 Canadian Orthopaedic Foundation Research Grants & Awards

-The Canadian Orthopaedic Foundation is committed to advancing bone and joint health through funding research – the cornerstone on which they were established.
-Every year, the COF receives a wide array of applications for research grants that explore different aspects of orthopaedic science, from diagnostic techniques to new surgical procedures.
+The Canadian Orthopaedic Foundation is committed to advancing bone and joint health through funding research – the cornerstone on which we were established.
+Every year, we receive a wide array of applications for research grants that explore different aspects of orthopaedic science, from diagnostic techniques to new surgical procedures.
 Applications are judged by an expert panel according to scientific merit and ultimate clinical benefit to patients.

 Learn more about the available grants and awards, application criteria and submission deadlines by clicking here.